MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 ### Setup

-I didn't buy any new hardware this year, but I committed one of the biggest sins in the software development world: **I switched to light mode**.
+I didn't buy any new hardware this year, but I committed one of the _biggest sins_ in the software development world: **I switched to light mode**.

-I was a very big fan of dark mode, and have been using One Dark Pro since I can remember, but I read many things about how light mode is better for your eyes (during the day) and the arguments were compelling.
-To be fair, I made the theme change with my system, so at night I still use dark mode.
+I was a hardcore dark mode fan, and have been using One Dark Pro since I can remember, but I read many things about how light mode is better for your eyes (during the day) and the arguments were compelling.
+To be fair, I made the theme follow my system settings, so at night I still use dark mode.
 That seems to be the ideal set.

-Here's how they look:
+Here's how the themes look:

 <div class="flex flex-wrap flex-center gap-4">
   {%